coveooss/connectivity-library/Stackoverflow/README.md

 1. Get your [access_token credentials](https://api.stackexchange.com/docs/authentication) using the explicit OAuth 2.0 flow
 2. Create a Generic REST API source
 3. On the authentication section, paste your access_topen on the API Key section (provided in step 1)
 4. Configure your Generic REST API source according to the example in SourceJSONConfig.json.
 This examples uses the main endpoint to get the Questions, and Subitems to get the answers.
 The main endpoint targets specific tagged questions (specified on the query parameters).
-Also make sure to use withBody filter.
+Also make sure to use withBody filter
+5. Make sure you've changed all "placeholders" with your own values, and to adjust the configuration to your own needs
-5. Create the appropiate fields and mappings.
+6. Create the appropiate fields and mappings